Martingonn/Mobaxterm-Payloader/README.md

 # What is it?
 The code generates a payload that opens the target's shell and reveals passwords to the attacker.
 Has a series of prompts.
 # Is it a trojan?!
 Of course it isn't.
 Windows Defender flags it because of hexadecimal IP adress and payloads.
 To be clear, these payloads are not executed on attacker device.
-<br> Instead, they are send to the victim machine and executed there.
+Instead, they are send to the victim machine and executed there.
 <br>If you do not trust me, simply examine the code.
 It does not connect to any external servers except the victim device whose adress YOU specify.
 # Original Author
 Development was started on March 27th, 2025, by Marcin Jacek Chmiel.